Moving on from asylum accommodation

 There is a housing crisis in the UK.
 Rents are the highest on record and there is a shortage of affordable housing.
 Leicester City Council have declared a Housing Crisis locally.

 If you are homeless and need housing quickly, it is highly unlikely you will get a council or housing association home.
 It is really difficult - almost impossible – to find a council home in Leicester in a short space of time.
-You can find out more information about waiting times for social housing in Leicester FAQs about what happens after your housing application is registered.
+Find out more information about waiting times for social housing.

 This means you need to find a settled home another way.
 This will normally be in the private rented sector (with an Estate Agent, or a private landlord), but it could also be with family, friends, or supported accommodation, as long as it’s suitable.
 Please read the next section for more information on this.